 During these uncertain times, we want to ensure you feel fully equipped to tackle your assessments no matter what form they come in.
-Ahead of the week 11 and summer exam periods, the university will be continuing with Timed Open Book Assessments (TOBA's).
+Ahead of the summer exam periods, the university will be continuing with Timed Open Book Assessments (TOBA's).
 The only face to face exams that will be taking place are those required by professional bodies.
 So the majority of you will be continuing with TOBA's for this academic year.

 What is a TOBA?

 - Timed Open Book Assessment – essentially, a cross between an examination and a piece of coursework.